aldo-gutierrez/bitmasksorter/README.md

-# bitsorter
+# Mask Bit Sorter
-This project tests different ideas for sorting algorithms All of them use the notion of a bitmask as a way to get statistical information of the numbers
+This project tests different ideas for sorting algorithms.

+We use a bitmask as a way to get statistical information about the numbers to be sorted

 ## QuickBitSorter
-Is similar to a quicksort but for choosing the pivot we choose it using a mask of bits.
+Is similar to QuickSort but for choosing the pivot we choose it using a bit mask.
-And as we have a bit mask we can also use a flexible count sort for the last bits
+Having the bit mask also helps when doing a flexible CountSort for the last bits.

-This is different to other quicksort algorithms use other approaches as choosing the average of three pivots or to getting the average number as pivot
+This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of three pivots.

 Usage:
 ```